 That’s why you need to take control of your own financial destiny and become financially literate, and financially independent as soon as you can.

-Although you will probably generate most, if not all, of your current income through a salary from your job or jobs to begin with, you should also try and find some alternative income streams in addition to your salary, as soon as you possibly can.
+Although you will probably generate most, if not all, of your current money through a salary from your job or jobs to begin with, you should also try and find some alternative income streams in addition to your salary, as soon as you possibly can.

 The ultimate medium to long term plan, should be to gradually replace your dependence on an earned income, or salary, with unearned income.
 By unearned income, I could be talking about income from investments, rent from property, interest from savings, or regular income from eBay or any other online business.
 There are numerous other ways to generate additional income, other than through employment, and we shall explore some of these here.

 Whilst in the early years, your unearned income will only account for a small proportion of your overall income.
 It will, over time, grow to become more and more significant, once you master the art of investing.
 Eventually, unearned income has the potential to be able to cover ALL of your monthly outgoings!

 How much is enough to reach financial independence?

 This all depends on how much your monthly outgoings are on average.